-Photographers, too, are constantly working with different elements, but can benefit greatly from exploring the subtly different approach of a designer.
+Photographers, too, are constantly working with different elements but can benefit greatly from exploring the subtly different approaches of a designer.
 Two brief examples are:

 In graphic design, alignment is used to achieve balance, group elements, and create a clear overall composition.